-of the program that emphasize computing theory, communication, teamwork, critical thinking, and engineering professionalism.
-The program's flexibility allows students to design their course of study and select technical electives from a diverse pool of courses in software, computer science and computer engineering domains such as web and mobile applications, embedded systems, cybersecurity, machine learning, systems, and other interdisciplinary areas. make it easier to complete a minor or double major.
-Engineering will prepare students for a world of incredible opportunities.
+ABET CAC / EAC compliant and encompasses a discovery-based education utilizing an experiential learning approach.
+As a part of the curriculum, students complete projects in nearly every semester of the program that emphasize computing theory, communication, teamwork, critical thinking, and engineering professionalism.
+The program's flexibility allows students to design their course of study and select technical electives from a diverse pool of courses in software, computer science and computer engineering domains such as web and mobile applications, embedded systems, cybersecurity, machine learning, systems, and other interdisciplinary areas. machine, including hands-on experience with its hardware components.
+The Computer Science major has some course work on hardware, at the digital- design level, on simulators.
+The Computer Science and Engineering major has fewer free electives.
+The CS major's more generous electives make it easier to complete a minor or double major.
+A key theme of the Computer and Science Engineering curriculum is the hardware/software interaction, a theme reflected in the courses required and the orientation of the courses themselves.
+The Computer Science & Engineering major provides students with a solid background in mathematics, physics, chemistry, and electronic circuits and systems, all supporting the computer hardware and computer software courses that constitute the focus of the curriculum. or in analyzing algorithms, and in many other current and emerging specializations.
+The Computer Science and Engineering major available through the College of Engineering will prepare students for a world of incredible opportunities.
 The world-class faculty will challenge students to deepen their intellectual curiosity, and the curriculum will allow students to tailor their computing studies to their specific areas of interest.
-Along the way, students will develop both algorithmic fundamentals and a framework for understanding that will enable students to keep pace with the ever-changing world of computer science.
-Target Careers Software developer Computer Science engineer for variety of application areas: Software developer Computer Science engineer for variety of application areas: Web Mobile Embedded systems Avionics Robotics Machine Learning Data Management / Software developer Computer Science engineer for variety of application areas: Computer programmer Software developer Artificial Intelligence programmer Machine Learning programmer Database specialist Mobile application developer Web developer Tool developer
+Along the way, students will develop both algorithmic fundamentals and a framework for understanding that will enable students to keep pace with the ever-changing world of computer science. program once pre-major courses are completed, and admission criteria are met.
+Target Careers Software developer Computer Science engineer Software developer Computer Science engineer Software developer Computer Science Computer programmer Software developer Artificial Intelligence for variety of application for variety of application engineer for variety of programmer Machine Learning areas: Web Mobile Embedded systems areas: Web Mobile Embedded systems application areas: Web Mobile Embedded systems programmer Database specialist